robertklep/ToggleProxy/README.md

 	./dist/ToggleProxy.app/Contents/MacOS/ToggleProxy

-If you're getting errors about frameworks not found, you might have to install a different version of the `py2app` module.
+If you're getting errors about frameworks not being found, you might have to install a different version of the `py2app` module.
 I'm using [this one][py2app].

 [py2app]: https://bitbucket.org/ronaldoussoren/py2app